ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 .. index::
    pair: useVirtelMacros; W2HParm Settings
+   pair: macrosAutoRefresh; W2HParm Settings

 When VIRTEL is first installed, no macros.json files exist.
 To allow macros to be stored and loaded from the host site, the administrator activates the VirtelMacros function by adding the code shown below to a customised w2hparm parm file.
-This file should reside in the CLI-DIR directory (or another site-defined directory).
+This parameter file should reside in the CLI-DIR directory (or another option site-defined directory).
 See :ref:`"Customising Virtel using the Option pathname" <#_V457UG_customizing_with_option>` for further details on how to customise and configure Virtel.

 ::